 Types of Diets for Heart Attack Prevention

 The food choices you make every day can either raise or lower your risk of having a heart attack.
-You may think you have to give up the foods you love to be “heart healthy”.
-However, you can learn how to indulge in a delicious and satisfying diet that decreases your risk of a heart attack.
+You may think you have to give up your favorite foods to prevent a heart attack.
+However, you can learn how to indulge in a delicious and satisfying diet that also decreases your risk of a heart attack.

 Fat: Indulging in fatty foods that are high in cholesterol can increase cholesterol levels (high cholesterol).
 Excessive cholesterol can build up on the walls of the arteries that supply your heart muscle with blood, leading to coronary heart disease.
 This narrows or blocks blood flow to your heart and can cause a heart attack (myocardial infarction).